MartinCamen/objectify-form/README.md

 var data = $('.myform').objectifyForm();
 ```

-...which would result in a object looking something like:
+...which would result in an object looking like:

 ```javascript
 data = {